Holidays, Vacations, and Leaves

 - Labor Day

 - Christmas Day

 Holiday pay.
 Full-time, benefit eligible staff, excluding faculty, are eligible for holiday pay.
-Employees will receive holiday pay immediately upon employment.
+Employees are eligible for holiday pay immediately upon employment.
 Part-time and temporary employees, including summer employees, are not eligible for holiday pay.

 Holiday pay shall be at the employee's regular straight-time rate, inclusive of shift premiums, times the regularly scheduled hours.

 A holiday shall be considered as one full work day of hours worked for the purpose of computing overtime.